christopher-dG/DumbCompleter.jl/README.md

 ioserver()
 ```

-Then, send requests to the serer process's standard input as JSON.
+Then, send requests to the server process's standard input as JSON.
 Currently, the available commands are:

 - `{"type": "completions", "module": "Module.Name.Or.Null", "text": "prefix_to_complete"}`